HAEdwin/homeassistant-apsystems_ecu_reader/README.md

 > **Note:**
 > If you see "No ECU found at this IP-address or ECU is recovering from restart," ensure the ECU has been running for at least 10 minutes.

+If you need more guidance use [this manual](https://github.com/HAEdwin/homeassistant-apsystems_ecu_reader/wiki/Installation-using-HACS-(Recommended))

 ---

 ## Configuration Options